threefoldtech/TF_Grid_3.12/src/3.12/tokenomics.md

 The main advantage of this method is that it would be mainly automated once the DAO decides the different bonus factors for the different certified parameters.
 Farmers would have their 3Nodes checked and get additional rewards at the PoC stage if their 3Nodes perform well in given certified parameters categories.

 To implement these automated certified parameters testing, we need both the testing mechanism and the public interface to present those results to the users.

+### Hardware and Availability Parameters

+Considering hardware and availability parameters, there could be different levels.
+A simple example can be found in the [Uptime and Farming Rewards](../3.12/uptime_farming.md) page.
+Bandwidth could also have different levels and respective farming rewards.

+As discussed, regions where Internet bandwidth and/or electricity are scare or less optimal could be organized and parametrized by regional Internets.
+This would thus be develop at a later stage of the TFGrid, potentially in TFGrid 4.0.

+The parameters levels would be decided by the DAO.

 ### Certified Boot Loaders